geobra Brandstätter Stiftung & Co. KG Data Protection Statement

 If you contact us by email, we will process the personal data you provide in the email purely for the purpose of processing your enquiry.

 Newsletters (Art.
 6 Para.
 1 lit. a GDPR)

 You can subscribe to a free-of-charge newsletter on our website.
 Your name and the email address provided during newsletter registration will be used for sending the personalised newsletter.

 The principle of data economy and data reduction is taken into account here, as only the email address (and where applicable a name for a personalised newsletter) is identified as a mandatory field.
 When you subscribe to the newsletter, your IP address will also be processed for reasons of technical necessity and legal safeguarding.

 You may of course end your subscription at any time using the unsubscribe option provided in the newsletter, thereby revoking your consent.
-Furthermore, you may at any time also unsubscribe from the newsletter directly via our website.

 Competition/consent to advertising (Art.
 6 Para.
 1 lit. a, b GDPR)

 You can take part in our competition on our website.
 If you fill out the competition form, we will process the data provided there solely to run the competition.